w3c/yml2vocab/README.md

 - `dist` directory: the Javascript distribution files (compiled from the TypeScript sources)
 - `main.ts`: the TypeScript entry point to the script as a command line tool
 - `index.ts`: the top level type interface, to be used if the files are used by an external script.
+- `docs` directory: documentation of the package as generated by Typedoc

 The following files and directories are generated/modified by either the script or `npm`; better not to touch these directly:

 - `package-lock.json`: used by `npm` as an internal file for the packages.
 - `node_modules` directory: the various Javascript libraries used by the script.
-This directory should _not_ be uploaded to github, it is strictly for the local activation of the script.
+This directory should _not_ be uploaded to GitHub, it is strictly for the local activation of the script.

 ## Acknowledgement